 Contact our website group to tell us what you think, or to ask to be kept informed or to become more involved.

-Apologies if there’s an advert here.
-WordPress gets the money from it, not us.
-The date at the bottom is confusing.
+Apologies if there are adverts here.
+WordPress gets the money from them, not us.